sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-03-02-spicy-pork-on-rice.md

 # Method

 1. Measure out 3 rice cooker cups of rice, add water to the 3 cup line, start rice cooking cycle.
 2. Cut each pork roll into 3 with a pair of scissors, place into a large bowl
 3. Peel and slice a medium onion.
 Wash and cut 3 green onions into 2 inches.
 Mince garlic and ginger.

-4. Make marinade

-* Mix 6 tablespoons of gochujang (red chili paste)
-* 1½ tablespoons of sugar
-* 2 teaspoons of minced garlic
-* 2 teaspoons of minced ginger
-* chopped green onions
-* ¼ teaspoon of black pepper
-* 2 teaspoons of sesame oil
-* sliced onions
-* 1 teaspoon of sesame seeds (optional),
-* 2 teaspoons of soy sauce
-* 2 tablespoons of Rice wine vinegar
+1. Mix all marinade ingredients in the order they are listed.

 5. Add the marinade to the bowl of meat, mix with a spoon (optional: marinate overnight)
 6. Coat a frying pan with vegetable oil.
 Cook the marinated meat on high heat for 10-15 min or until the meat is fully cooked and the surface is nicely browned.
 7. Cook 2 sunny side up eggs
 8. Serve meat over rice, add egg on top of the meat.
 Sprinkle sesame seeds and green onion to garnish

 Recipe inspired by: <http://crazykoreancooking.com/recipe/spicy-pork-bulgogi-spicy-marinated-pork>